Beth M. Hammack

-Elizabeth Morgan Hammack (born 1971/1972) is the 12th president and CEO of the Federal Reserve Bank of Cleveland.
+Elizabeth Stacy Morgan Hammack (née Morgan; born 1971/1972) is the 12th president and CEO of the Federal Reserve Bank of Cleveland.
 Prior to that, Hammack worked at Goldman Sachs for three decades before resigning in 2024 as the co-head of global finance.

 Early life

 Hammack was born in California to Howard L. Morgan, a venture capitalist, and a mother who worked as an interior designer.
 She grew up in Villanova, Pennsylvania and is the middle of three sisters.
 In 1989, she graduated from The Baldwin School located in Bryn Mawr, Pennsylvania.

 Hammack earned a bachelor's degree from Stanford University in 1993 with a combined major in quantitative economics and history.
 During her academic career, Hammack was part of a council of student presidents at Stanford that included John Louie, who played the Wing Kid in the 1984 film Gremlins and John Overdeck, co-founder and co-chairman of Two Sigma Investments.
 She interned twice at the Philadelphia Stock Exchange during her summer breaks.
 Hammack was accepted to Harvard Business School but decided not to attend.